Members of Council

 Philip is a former civil servant who spent most of the last decade of his Whitehall career as a Permanent Secretary leading the Department for Transport, the Home Office, and earlier the Department for Business.
 He also spent nine years outside the Civil Service, helping to establish Ofcom and later serving on its Board, as well as working as an investment banker in Hong Kong.
 He began his career with 15 years at HM Treasury, and was educated at Cambridge and Harvard.

-Philip now serves on a variety of public and private sector boards, and chairs the National Churches Trust, the UK’s national charity dedicated to historic churches.
+Philip now serves on a variety of public and private sector boards, and chairs the National Churches Trust, the UK’s national charity dedicated to historic churches and the National Institute of Economic and Social Research, an independent and politically impartial institution that seeks to improve economic policy through research and advice.

 Other governance roles in external organisations